 SOCL 231 Medical Sociology.
 Analysis of social factors in relation to health and disease.
 Organization of health professions and institutions.
-Social-Scientific I Mode of Inquiry (QIO).
 3 semester credit hours.
-Sociology Core Elective.
 Typically offered: Periodically.

 SOCL 234 Sociology of Sport.
 Examines social and cultural factors affecting organized sport, including gender, race, the role of money and media coverage in athletics, and the importance of athletics to small communities.
 3 semester credit hours.